cncf/k8s-conformance/v1.18/qfusion/README.md

 ## QFusion
-QFusion is an enterprise-level DBaaS platfrom based on cloud native technologies which support for MySQL,SQL Server,Redis,Oracle,PostgreSQL and MongoDB database.It implements key components of database operator orchestration and provides self-healing and auto-scale database feature
+QFusion is an enterprise-level DBaaS platform based on cloud native technologies which support for MySQL,SQL Server,Redis,Oracle,PostgreSQL and MongoDB database.It implements key components of database operator orchestration and provides self-healing and auto-scale database feature

 ## Reproduce Conformance Tests
 ###  prepare
-`contact Woqutech to push relevant images to own registry`
+`contact [Woqutech](http://woqutech.com)  to download relvent images and push to own registry`

 ### Start Test